roberto-zamparelli/Partitivity/README.md

-This are the data and script files for the paper "Partitives and Partitivity", by Michelangelo Falco e Roberto Zamparelli.
+These are the data and script files for the paper "Partitives and Partitivity", by Michelangelo Falco and Roberto Zamparelli.

 "Giudizi_Partitivi_Italiano.ods" contains the example sentences